developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutCreateProjectAndroidStudio/index.md

 	![img](../../images/CreatingProjectAndroidStudioImages/as_new_project_wizard_finish.png)

-	>Note: The `\assets` folder is not present in the project structure but Profile Manager will create this folder when needed.
+	>Note: The `\assets` folder is not present in the project structure by default; Profile Manager creates the folder when needed.

 ## Enable the EMDK for Android in your project